pluveto/go-cli-boilerplate/README.md

 ### 2. Do some changes

 1. Change the package name
-    + Replace `your.package.name` with your own package name.
+    + Replace `example.com/m` with your own package name.
     + The default is `example.com/m` You can replace by `sed`:

     ```bash